Updated on June 21, 2023

 Redis is dedicated to compliance with laws governing fair competition, including antitrust laws, in all of its activities.
 Competition laws and regulations throughout the world are designed to foster a competitive marketplace and prohibit anti-competitive conduct or activities that restrain trade.
 Supplier must not take actions in combination with other companies that restrain competition in violation of applicable laws.
 Certain antitrust violations involving agreements with other Suppliers or competitors are criminal and can result in large fines and prison terms for the individuals involved.
 In addition, actions taken by an individual company in market segments in which it has a particularly strong position may violate antitrust laws if the actions have the effect of excluding competition through unfair means.

-Suppliers are required to provide workers with a safe and healthy environment that conforms to all applicable health and safety law s and regulations.
+Suppliers are required to provide workers with a safe and healthy environment that conforms to all applicable health and safety laws and regulations.
 Suppliers should implement health and safety measures to minimize potential safety hazards.
 Workers shall not be disciplined for raising safety concerns.
 Suppliers will comply with all applicable quality, health, and safety regulations.
-All required insurance, permits, licenses and registrations must be obtained, maintained , kept upto date. and Suppliers must comply with all laws that apply to its relationship with its workers, including, but not limited to, laws that govern the terms a nd condition of respective employment relationships.
+All required insurance, permits, licenses and registrations must be obtained, maintained, and kept up-to date.
+Suppliers must comply with all laws that apply to its relationship with its workers, including, but not limited to, laws that govern the terms and condition of respective employment relationships.

 Redis is committed to minimizing the impact of its activities on the environment and we ask our Suppliers to do the same.
-Waste of all types should be eliminated at the sourc practices such as modifying production, maintenance substitution, conservation, recycling , and re registrations and permits are to be obtained and maintain e or reduced by ,and facility processes, using materials using materials.
-All required environmental ed.
+Waste of all types should be eliminated at the source or reduced by practices such as modifying production, maintenance, and facility processes, using materials substitution, conservation, recycling, and re-using materials.
+All required environmental registrations and permits are to be obtained and maintained.
 Supplier will manage and dispose of all materials in an environmentally responsible manner that is protective of human health and the environment, in accordance with applicable laws, rules, and regulations.

-If Supplier will be representing or acting on Redis’ behalf, then Supplier also must comply with Redis’ Global Anti-Corruption Policy, a copy of which is available by contacting Redis’s Office of Compliance Enforcement at firstname.lastname@example.org.
+If Supplier will be representing or acting on Redis’ behalf, then Supplier also must comply with Redis’ Global Anti-Corruption Policy, a copy of which is available by contacting Redis Legal at firstname.lastname@example.org.

 Export control laws govern the export of commodities, technical data, and written or oral disclosures of technical data from the United States, as well as trade with and the provision of services to, certain individuals, entities, and nations.
 Redis requires Suppliers to comply with these laws to the extent applicable.

 Under federal and state securities laws, it is illegal to trade in the securities of a company while in possession of material nonpublic information about that company.
 Because Supplier may come across knowledge of specific confidential information that is not disclosed outside Redis which will constitute material nonpublic information, trading in Redis securities could constitute insider trading and could violate the law, as could giving material nonpublic information to others who trade on that information.
-It is Supplier’s responsibility to comply with these laws and not to share material nonpublic information or trade in Redis stock if in possession of material nonpublic information.
+It is Supplier’s responsibility to comply with these laws, the Redis Insider Trading Policy, and not to share material nonpublic information or trade in Redis stock if in possession of material nonpublic information.

-Suppliers shall audit their compliance with this Code and customer contractual requirements related to any other responsibility.
-Redis may also audit its Suppliers for compliance to the Code or request written certification from Supplier (signed by an officer of the Supplier) of its compliance with this Code.
+Suppliers shall audit their compliance with this Policy and customer contractual requirements related to any other responsibility.
+Redis may also audit its Suppliers for compliance to the Policy or request written certification from Supplier (signed by an officer of the Supplier) of its compliance with this Policy.
 Suppliers shall cooperate timely and fully with any such reasonable compliance audit or request for certification by Redis.
-Suppliers shall have a corrective and preventative action process in place to address non-compliances to the Code.
-Suppliers shall also create and maintain documents and records to ensure regulatory compliance and conformity to the Code and any other agreed Redis requirements.
+Suppliers shall have a corrective and preventative action process in place to address non-compliances to the Policy.
+Suppliers shall also create and maintain documents and records to ensure regulatory compliance and conformity to the Policy and any other agreed Redis requirements.

-Supplier is encouraged to seek guidance from Redis when in doubt about whether a particular situation violates this Code.
-In most instances, questions regarding this Code should be brought to the attention of Redis’s Reporting Violations Office of Compliance Enforcement at email@example.com.
+Suppliers are encouraged to seek guidance from Redis when in doubt about whether a particular situation violates this Policy.
+In most instances, questions regarding this Policy should be brought to the attention of Redis Legal at email@example.com.

-Suppliers are responsible for preventing and reporting violations of this Code.
-If Supplier knows of or suspects a violation of this Code, or of applicable laws and regulations (including complaints or concerns about accounting, internal accounting controls or auditing matters), Supplier should report it immediately to Redis’s Office of Compliance Enforcement at firstname.lastname@example.org or online at https://secure.ethicspoint.com/domain/media/en/gui/68251/index.html.
+Suppliers are responsible for preventing and reporting violations of this Policy.
+If Supplier knows of or suspects a violation of this Policy, or of applicable laws and regulations (including complaints or concerns about accounting, internal accounting controls or auditing matters), Supplier should report it immediately to Redis Legal at firstname.lastname@example.org.

-Reported violations will be promptly and thoroughly investigated by or Redis’ Office of Compliance Enforcement .
-The person reporting the violation should not conduct an investigation on their own.
-Supplier is expected to cooperate fully with any appropriately authorized investigation into reported violations, and should not withhold, tamper with , or fail to communicate relevant information in connection with an appropriately authorized investigation.
+Reported violations will be promptly and thoroughly investigated by Redis Legal The person reporting the violation should not conduct an investigation on their own.
+Supplier is expected to cooperate fully with any appropriately authorized investigation into reported violations, and should not withhold, tamper with, or fail to communicate relevant information in connection with an appropriately authorized investigation.

-Violations of this Code or applicable law may result in termination of Supplier’s relationship and agreement with Redis .
+Violations of this Policy or applicable law may result in termination of Supplier’s relationship and agreement with Redis.
 Redis may also report violations of law to the appropriate law enforcement authorities.

-Nothing contained in this Code or any other Redis agreement or policy is intended to prohibit or restrict Supplier from disclosing confidential information to any government, regulatory or selfregulatory agency, including under Section 21F of the Securities and Exchange Act of 1934, as amended, and the rules thereunder.
+Nothing contained in this Policy or any other Redis agreement or policy is intended to prohibit or restrict Supplier from disclosing confidential information to any government, regulatory or self-regulatory agency, including under Section 21F of the Securities and Exchange Act of 1934, as amended, and the rules thereunder.